 Depending on your insurance cover, you may be financially protected by appropriate insurance in the event of cancellation.
 Please verify with your insurer as Reach Cambridge is unable to advise you on this issue.

 Reach Cambridge does not arrange flights for students due to the large number of countries represented in the student body.
-Students who arrive into London Heathrow and London Gatwick between the arrival times set out on our website will be met at the airport in London and transferred by coach to the program campus in Cambridge.
-Parents of students travelling independently or arriving outside of the specified arrival times shall make arrangement for the student to transfer from London airports to the program in Cambridge.
-Students arriving to college independently must do so between the allocated times given by Reach Cambridge.
+Students who arrive into London Heathrow between the arrival times set out on our website may opt to pay an additional transfer fee to be met at the airport in London and transferred to the program campus in Cambridge.
+On departure day, students will only be guaranteed supervision by a Reach Cambridge staff member at the airports until 2pm.
+Please note that after this time, the students will be unaccompanied.
+Parents of students travelling independently or arriving outside of the specified arrival times shall make arrangements for the student to transfer from London airports to the program in Cambridge.
+Students arriving in Cambridge independently must do so between the allocated times given by Reach Cambridge.

 Students will be accommodated in either the colleges of the University of Cambridge or Reach Cambridge headquarters – ‘Reach Hall’.
 Reach Cambridge cannot guarantee any shared rooming requests but will do their best to accommodate them where possible.
 Only requests submitted via the applicant’s online account in the rooming request section will be considered; phone call and email requests to Reach Cambridge staff are not considered valid.
 All applicants will be accommodated in either a single room or shared room.
 Single rooms are only guaranteed by paying for the Single Room Guarantee; please note that this does not constitute a room upgrade – all rooms are standard student accommodation with shared bathrooms.
 The Single Room Guarantee is not available for the Spring Program.
 All students must vacate their rooms and have left campus by 9.30am on the day of departure unless otherwise stated.